-- 1.3.1 Financial Procedures apply to every Member and officer of the Council and anyone acting on its behalf.
-Members and officers have a general responsibility for taking reasonable action to provide for the security and use of the resources and assets under their control, and for ensuring that the use of such resources and assets is legal, consistent with Council policies and priorities, is properly authorised, provides value for money and achieves best value. - 1.3.2 Separate financial procedures have been incorporated into the Council's Scheme for Financing of Schools and relate to those matters where decisions have been delegated to school governing bodies. - 1.3.3.
+1.3.1 Financial Procedures apply to every member and officer of the AuthorityCouncil and anyone acting on its behalf.
+Members and officers have a general responsibility for taking reasonable action to provide for the security and use of the resources and assets under their control, and for ensuring that the use of such resources and assets is legal, is consistent with AuthorityCouncil policies and priorities, and is properly aAuthorised, provides value for money and achieves best value.
+1.3.2 Separate financial procedures have been incorporated into the AuthorityCouncil's Scheme for Financing of Schools and relate to those matters where decisions have been delegated to school governing bodies.

+1.3.3.
 These Financial Procedures shall apply in relation to any partnership for which the Council is the accountable body, unless the Council expressly agrees otherwise.
-Where services are provided via an 'Alternative Delivery Model', specific financial procedures will be incorporated into the individual models. - 1.3.4 Failure to observe Financial Procedures may result in action under the Council's disciplinary procedures.
+Where services are provided via an 'Alternative Delivery Model', specific financial procedures will be incorporated into the individual models.

+1.3.4 Failure to observe Financial Procedures may result in action under the AuthorityCouncil's disciplinary procedures.